Checking in: The Press Hotel, Portland, Maine

 The inside scoop

-The ghosts of the Portland Press Herald linger inside the Press Hotel, but in a good way.
+The ghosts of the Portland Press Herald linger inside the Press Hotel but in a good way.
 The newspaper-themed decor with an artsy edge begins in the lobby.
-There’s a letterpress relief artwork behind the front desk; a typewriter cases work adjacent to it; and a spiral of typewriters installation filling an open stairwell wall.
+Here you’ll find a letterpress relief artwork behind the front desk, a typewriter case piece adjacent to it, and a spiral of typewriters installation filling an open stairwell wall.

-The lobby lounge, called the Inkwell, continues the theme, with a typewriter set up for guest usage and tabletops displaying old newspaper pages with appropriate headlines, such as Goodbye, about the last edition of the long-ago Evening Express.
+The lobby lounge, called the Inkwell, continues the theme.
+A typewriter is set up for guest usage, and tabletops display old newspaper pages with appropriate headlines.
+These include Goodbye, about the last edition of the long-ago Evening Express.

 The Press Hotel in Portland, Maine, is decorated with a newspaper theme honoring the building's former life as home to the state's largest paper. ©Hilary Nangle